Canon 7D II vs Panasonic ZS100

 Studio photographers will appreciate that the Canon 7D II (unlike the ZS100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the 7D Mark II and the ZS100 have been discontinued, but can regularly be found used on ebay.
+The ZS100 was replaced by the Panasonic ZS200, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 7D II better than the Panasonic ZS100 or vice versa?
 The listing below highlights the relative strengths of the two models.